vendrhub/vendr-documentation/content/docs/core/1.0.0/key-concepts/events.md

 ## Validation events

-Validation events are events that fire just before a change is about to be made to an entity and allow you to inject your own logic to decide whether an action should be possible or not.
+Validation events are events that fire immediately before a change is about to be made to an entity and allow you to inject your own logic to decide whether an action should be possible or not.
 We already have a number of validation handlers built in to maintain the consistency of your data, however Validation events allow you to extend this behavior with your own rules.

 ### Example Validation event handler